mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-care-for-neck-arthritis.md

 - Vertigo (dizziness without movement)
 - Visual disturbances

-## Chiropractic Care for Cervical ArthritisChiropractic care is among the safest and most effective therapeutic modalities for neck pain and cervical arthritis.
+## Chiropractic Care for Cervical Arthritis
+Chiropractic care is among the safest and most effective therapeutic modalities for neck pain and cervical arthritis.
 However, chiropractic adjustment is not recommended during periods of active inflammation.
 Chiropractors may adjust the vertebrae and surrounding tissues depending on the presenting complaints and the patient’s health status.
 They may use adjunctive therapies including ultrasound, electrotherapy, cold laser, and infrared sauna to relieve pain, swelling, and stiffness of cervical joints.

 This neck pain treatment process involves several careful steps: